 The Agreement succeed in providing expert advice to Parties and a range of Organisations on actions that can be taken to address threats to albatrosses and petrels, both at sea and on land.
-A substantial proportion of this information is readily accessible through the ACAP website, including the conservation guidelines for the eradication of predators, and for biosecurity and quarantine; best practice advice for bycatch mitigation measures in longline (both demersal and pelagic) and trawl fisheries; mitigation fact sheets developed in conjunction with BirdLife International; de-hooking guide; and the review of diseases and pathogens; among others.
+A substantial proportion of this information is readily accessible through the ACAP website, including guidelines for designing burrowing petrel studies; conservation guidelines for the eradication of predators, and for biosecurity and quarantine; translocation guidelines; best practice advice for bycatch mitigation measures in longline (both demersal and pelagic) and trawl fisheries; mitigation fact sheets developed in conjunction with BirdLife International; seabird bycatch ID guide, de-hooking guide; and the review of diseases and pathogens; among others.